 What is a will? explained in very simple manner by legal expert.

-Advocate contact number in Delhi is 011-23355388 for any other services related to execution of will, challenge to will, probate and all other legal services.
+Advocate contact number in Delhi is 011-23355388 for any other services related to the execution of a will, a challenge to a will, probate, and all other legal services.

 Section 2(h) of The Indian Succession Act, 1925 defines a WILL.
 It reads as under: